JaimeLynSchatz/railsconf2015/notes/new-speech.md

 [slide: shot of # members on Codecademy]

 And if we continue reaching out, we will ffind that all kinds of birds can be messengers. [slide: Ada Academy Tweet?
 Or many tweets from different orgs -- bootcamps, FreeCodeCamp, etc]

-But Hogwarts faces an additional challenge.
-Once our students are in Hogwarts, a few of our brightest are not finding what they need there. [slide: The Bill and Zuclkerberg picture here] Thw Weasley Twins quite notoriously abandoned their educations to follow their creative sides.
-Their entrepenurial spirits have brought the magical world great joy [slide: XBox + Facebook], even as they've taken a bit of our productivity (and more than a bit of our gold) along the way

-And they are not alone.
-We sometimes forget that even Olivander himself, our revered wandmaker, [slide: Steve Jobs and a Mac], upon whose tools so much of *our* magic depends, did not complete his education at Hogwarts with a stellar record.
-And there are so many more [slides: Rebecca Garcia ....
-NEED MORE HERE ]

-We need to make room for all of these magical minds to build and create in their own ways, as well -- even if that means extending Hogwarts-level magical training and wizardly mentorship beyond Hogwarts' walls.

-A third and final challenge that is sometimes only whispered: The Ministry of Magic [slide: Microsoft] is finding that the spells taught at Hogwarts are insufficient.
-Even our brightest graduates are found lacking in the latest techniques and charms.
-Much of this was revealed in the period immediately after the battle of Hogwarts.
-To be blunt, the students who fought (and survived) the Battle of Hogwarts have become better witches and wizards. (need a ref, need a ref, need a ref) By having the opportunity to develop their magical skills in the world, our most favored trio and their battling allies have been better prepared for any magical venture.

 So we are now faced with great threats [slide: the Threats] and a growing body of students who are either too old for Hogwarts or who have needs beyond the Hogwarts curriculum.
 We need to look beyond Hogwarts.

 First, we need to take better advantage of the recent explosion in beginner magical training opportunities.
 Just a few years ago, a budding witch or wizard's only real opportunity to study magic was within Hogwarts' walls.